Labelle, Quebec

 Labelle (/fr/) is a village and municipality in the Laurentides region of Quebec, Canada, part of the Les Laurentides Regional County Municipality.
 Its large L-shaped territory surrounds Lake Labelle, and the village is located along the Rouge River and Route 117.

+Labelle was named after Curé Antoine Labelle (1833-1891), a Catholic priest who was the pastor of Saint-Jérôme parish from 1868 to 1891.
+Nicknamed the “King of the North,” he came up with a plan to resettle French Canadians in northwestern Quebec, northern Ontario and Manitoba, in prevent an exodus to the United States.
+He helped found some 20 parishes and settled close to 5,000 inhabitants in the region.